Defending against Backdoor Attacks via Module Switching: Conclusion

-This paper presents an efficient post-training defense against backdoor attacks on deep neural networks.
+This paper presents an efficient post-training defense against backdoor attacks on machine learning models.
 By strategically combining model weight modules from either clean or compromised models, our approach disrupts backdoor propagation while preserving model utility.
-We demonstrated the usage of MSD to strengthen the security of machine learning models in both computer vision and natural language processing.
+We demonstrated the usage of MSD to strengthen the security of machine learning models in both natural language processing and computer vision.
 All models and datasets used in this study are sourced from established open-source platforms.
 The discovered MSD templates will be released to facilitate further research on defense study.
 While we do not anticipate any direct negative societal consequences, we hope this work encourages further research into more robust defense mechanisms.